hai-vr/documentation/docs/basis/avatar-customization/vixxy/development-branch.md

 <HaiTags><HaiStartingFromTag version={"21st of May 2026"} /></HaiTags>

-You can choose to introduce a transition duration before your toggle turns completely ON and OFF.
+You can choose to introduce a transition duration before your toggle turns completely ON or OFF.

+The **Transition** setting is always shown, and it is located at near top, under the choices.
+There is no transition by default.

 ### Simplified Transition